miklevin/MikeLev.in/_posts/2025-09-10-rg-xargs-sed-search-replace-pattern.md

 It's not easy and I am most certainly a bleeding edge early adopter and still have a bit of a ways to go, but I'll get there.

+Is this relevant?
+Well yeah, sure!
+That Cursor subscription up there is what kept me dependent.
+Because I was paying $20/mo for AI assistance in a VSCode-forked editor, I felt like I had to use a VSCode-forked editor leaving behind all my hard-won old-school command-line interface vendor freedom.
+So subscriptions subconsciously box you into vendor dependency, potentially re-wiring your habits and atrophying old skills.

+Luckily I caught myself.
+It was when the code got out of control by being like a kid in a candy shop with AI coding assistance.
+So the code grew and grew and was in need of a trimming.
+And when I turned to AI to help with the trimming... hmmm, where was I?

+## From CLI to GUI and Back to CLI

 Oh yeah, the magic rolling pin.
 Well, as I gave up Cursor AI and forced myself back into the command-line, it was like a curtain was lifted and I saw my own directories for the first time in months.
 It's like my vision was clouding over